DHS home | SPD

 2. Processing a Presumptive Medicaid Disability Determination Request at the local APD/AAA office

-If a person has first been referred to 5503 and is ineligible for MAGI Medicaid and has not had a favorable disability determination by SSA, determine eligibility for OSIPM with the following steps
+If an individual has been determined ineligible for MAGI Medicaid and has not had a favorable disability determination by SSA, determine eligibility for OSIPM with the following steps.
+Do not wait for the MAGI determination to start the OSIPM eligibility process.

 |Description of Duties